Shiva-Tripathi/Shiva-Tripathi/README.md

 - 👋 Hi, I’m @Shiva-Tripathi
-- 👀 Learning DSA in CPP
+- 👀 Learning to play with Data
-- 🌱 An active Web Developer
+- 🌱 An active Data Analyst
 - 📫 How to reach me https://www.linkedin.com/in/shiva--tripathi/

 <!---